 Mode of action of Antihistamines

 Antihistamines block the action of histamine by binding to H-1 receptors…They do not inhibit the release of histamine.
+The recommended dosage of intramuscular (into the tongue) Diphenhydramine is 25-50 mg’s.

 Why Use an Antihistamine?